apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The door you have to slide under to retrieve the umbrella for Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.
+* Respawning after death leaves your char facing the wrong way.

 TODO
 ====

+* It'd be nice to figure out getting the respawn animation to leave the camera in the right spot.
 * Other character-speed improvements (Oletta comes to mind)
 * Pretty much every mission-specific animation
 * Elevators